-3.11 Receipt and Acceptance of Supplies and Services
+7.2 Receipt and Acceptance of Supplies and Services

-Operating Units shall establish independent receipt and acceptance or subsequent review of items obtained with a purchase card.
-Cardholders shall arrange for immediate inspection of supplies to ensure orders are complete and items are in acceptable condition.
-Cardholders shall maintain delivery receipts and other paperwork regarding the transaction.
+- a.
+Independent Receipt and Acceptance: Cardholders shall: - Document independent receipt and acceptance or subsequent review of items obtained with a purchase card. - Arrange for immediate inspection of supplies to ensure orders are complete and items are in acceptable condition. - Maintain delivery receipts and other paperwork regarding the transaction. - b.
+Partial Deliveries: If partial deliveries are received, cardholders shall contact the merchant to determine the status of the remainder of the shipment.

-3.11.1 Partial Deliveries

-If partial deliveries are received, cardholders shall contact the merchant to determine the status on the remainder of the shipment.
 If delivery of remaining supplies will take more than 30 days, cardholders shall request a credit to their account.
-If the partial delivery becomes a dispute, the cardholder shall follow the servicing bank's dispute procedures.

-3.11.2 Damaged or Unacceptable Supplies

-Cardholders shall promptly return any damaged or unacceptable supplies.
+If the partial delivery becomes a dispute, the cardholder shall follow the servicing bank's dispute procedures. - c.
+Damaged or Unacceptable Supplies: Cardholders shall promptly return any damaged or unacceptable supplies.
 If the merchant agrees to replace the item and the new item is acceptable, the cardholder should authorize payment in accordance with normal procedures.
-If the merchant refuses to replace the item, the cardholder should follow dispute procedures.

-3.11.3 Returning Supplies to Merchant

-Cardholders shall return damaged or unacceptable merchandise to the merchant for issuance of a credit to the purchase card.
+If the merchant refuses to replace the item, the cardholder should follow dispute procedures. - d.
+Returning Supplies to Merchant: Cardholders shall return damaged or unacceptable merchandise to the merchant for issuance of a credit to the purchase card.
 Cash refunds shall not be accepted.
 If the merchant is unwilling to issue a credit, cardholders shall follow the servicing bank's dispute procedures.

-3.12 Reporting Accountable Property
+7.3 Reporting Accountable Property

-When purchasing accountable or personal property with a unit cost of \$5,000 or more (e.g., lab equipment, scientific equipment, etc.), or "sensitive" items regardless of cost (i.e., computer equipment, DVDs, televisions, etc.) as referred to in the Department of Commerce Personal Property Management Manual, section 3.201, Accountable Personal Property and section 3.401, Sensitive Items, cardholders shall forward the appropriate documentation approved for procurement to their Property Official.
-A copy of all acquisition documentation must be included in the cardholder's transaction file.
+When purchasing accountable or personal property with a unit cost of \$5,000 or more (e.g., lab equipment, scientific equipment, etc.), or "sensitive" items regardless of cost (e.g., computer equipment, DVDs, televisions, etc.) as referred to in the Department of Commerce Personal Property Management Manual, section 3.201, Accountable Personal Property and section 3.401, Sensitive Items, cardholders shall forward the appropriate transaction documentation to their Property Official.
+A copy of all transaction documentation must be included in the cardholder's transaction file.